cadik/TMS/README.txt

 After compiling run make install.
 If you want to specify directory to install, you have to run cmake like this: cmake -D CMAKE_INSTALL_PREFIX='/where/to/install/tmo/' .

-* This package may cause problems on debian (e.g. remove hundreds of installed packages as "additional required changes", see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=767558).
-I recommend to use libjpeg62-turbo-dev instead on compatible processors.
-Petr Pospisil